undergroundwires/privacy.sexy/docs/presentation.md

   They should also have different visual state when hovering/touching on them that indicates that they are being clicked, which helps with accessibility.
 - **Borders**:
   privacy.sexy prefers sharper edges in its design language.
+- **Fonts**:
+  - Use the primary font for regular text and monospace font for code or specific data.
+  - Use cursive and logo fonts solely for branding.
+  - Refer to [standardized font size variables](../src/presentation/assets/styles/_typography.scss) for font sizing, avoiding arbitrary `px`, `em`, `rem`, or percentage values.
+- **Spacing**:
+  Use [global spacing variables](../src/presentation/assets/styles/_spacing.scss) for consistent margin, padding, and gap definitions.
+  This provides uniform spatial distribution and alignment of elements, enhancing visual harmony and making the UI more scalable and maintainable.

 ## Application data